List of Hetalia: Axis Powers characters: Bulgaria

 Bulgaria (ブルガリア, Burugaria), in his debut appearance, he bullies Italy despite being an ally of his and Germany's, stating that something about Italy's face gave him an urge to attack him.
 After Germany asks him, "Aren't you in the Axis?!," he states, "Yeah, but take a look at him and tell me you've never wanted to do the same thing."
 In the 2011 Christmas Event, Bulgaria appears with Romania and seems to have been late due to a yogurt incident.
-His character is noted to be very independent, as proven even though he is friendly towards Russia, he doesn't give much room for him when they discuss.
+His character is noted to be very independent, as proven even though he is friendly towards Russia, he does not give much room for him when they discuss.
 He has a complicated relationship with Greece, but recently has united with him on the conflict with Turkey and Macedonia when the latter tends to have trouble over historical claims.
 He is voiced by Go Inoue in Japanese and by Justin Pate in English.